 For inquiry and more info about the course outline please contact us at firstname.lastname@example.org or call +65 8133 5134

 This course is designed and conducted by award-winning photographer and photography mentor Alan Lim of School of Photography Singapore.
-Alan has been a professional photographer for 23 years, his work has been showcased and published on numerous sites which some can be seen below:
+Alan has been a professional photographer for over 20 years, his work has been showcased and published on numerous sites which some can be seen below: